faithvoid/xbmc4xbox-redux/xbmc/lib/libPython/python/Doc/glossary.rst

    ``...``
-      The default Python prompt of the interactive shell when entering code for an indented code block or within a pair of matching left and right delimiters (parentheses, square brackets or curly braces).
+      The default Python prompt of the interactive shell when entering code for an indented code block, when within a pair of matching left and right delimiters (parentheses, square brackets, curly braces or triple quotes), or after specifying a decorator.

    2to3
       A tool that tries to convert Python 2.x code to Python 3.x code by